saswatds/cortec/README.md

 ```

-## Module Documentation
+## Modules

-### Core - @cortec/core
+### Core
-The core module is a dependency injection container and module loader.
+The core module is a module loader that implements a simple dependency injection container and manages the lifecycle of all the registered modules.

 ```bash
 npm i @cortec/core
 ```

-Cortec core needs to be initialized with the `name` and `version` of the application.
-The name and version are used to identify the application and could be used by other modules like `newrelic` and `sentry` to report errors.
-The interface of the core module is a subset of the `package.json` configuration, therefore you can directly pass the `package.json` file as the configuration.
+Cortec core requires two required properties `name` and `version` during construction.
+These two properties are used to identify the application and is made available to all registered modules.
+For example, packaged `newrelic` and `sentry` modules use name and version to namespace and report errors accurately.

+The configuration accepted by core is compatible with `package.json`, therefore you can directly pass the `package.json` file as the configuration, something like this:

 ```typescript
 const pkg = require('./package.json');